d-morrison/IntroStatActivities/_book/15-Exam3-review.md

 \end{center}
 \endgroup

 e.
-Calculate the value of summary statistic to answer the research question.
-Give appropriate notation.
+Write the summary statistic to answer the research question with appropriate notation.
 \vspace{0.3in}

 f.
 Interpret the value of the summary statistic in context of the problem: